Codegass/repodigger/README.md

     ```bash
     rd --organization <ORG_NAME> --download-folder <PATH_TO_DOWNLOAD_FOLDER> --min-stars 200 --language Java
     ```

-    Example (defaulting to Java, 200 stars):
+    Examples:
     ```bash
-    rd --organization Netflix --download-folder ./netflix_data
+    rd --organization Netflix --download-folder ./netflix_data # Defaults to Java, 200 stars
-    ```

-    Example (searching for Python projects):
-    ```bash
     rd --organization google --download-folder ./google_python_data --language Python
-    ```

-    Example (Java projects, explicitly disabling the build system check):
-    ```bash
     rd --organization Netflix --download-folder ./netflix_data_no_build_check --language Java --disable-build-system-check
+    rd --organization <ORG_NAME> --download-folder <PATH_TO_DOWNLOAD_FOLDER> --export-git-log # For Java logs
     ```

-    To include git log export (optional, most relevant for Java projects):
-    ```bash
-    rd --organization <ORG_NAME> --download-folder <PATH_TO_DOWNLOAD_FOLDER> --export-git-log
-    ```

 ## One-Click Run Scripts (Experimental - for local execution)

+> [!NOTE]
-For convenience, if you have the project code locally (e.g., cloned from git) but haven't installed `rd` globally, you can use basic run scripts (`run-repodigger.sh` for macOS/Linux and `run-repodigger.bat` for Windows) located in the repository.
-These scripts use `uvx . -- ...` to run the local version.

-*   Ensure your `GITHUB_TOKEN` environment variable is set.
+> If you have the project code locally (e.g., cloned) but haven't installed `rd` globally, these scripts offer a convenient way to run the local version using `uvx`.
+Ensure your `GITHUB_TOKEN` environment variable is set.

-*   These scripts prompt for the organization and download folder, and use a default of 200 stars and Java language.
+*   These scripts prompt for the organization and download folder, and use default settings (200 stars, Java language).
+*   **macOS/Linux**: `cd path/to/project && ./run-repodigger.sh`
+    > [!TIP]
-*   To run on macOS/Linux: `cd path/to/project && ./run-repodigger.sh` (you might need `chmod +x run-repodigger.sh` first).
+    > You might need to make the script executable first: `chmod +x run-repodigger.sh`
-*   To run on Windows: `cd path\to\project && run-repodigger.bat`.
+*   **Windows**: `cd path\to\project && run-repodigger.bat`.

 ## Alternative: Running Local Version with `uvx` (for development/testing)

-If you are in the project's root directory and want to run the local code without installing it globally (e.g., for development or quick tests):
+If you are in the project's root directory and want to run the local code without installing it globally:

 1. Ensure `uv` is installed and `GITHUB_TOKEN` is set (see Quick Start steps 1 & 2).
 2. Run using `uvx . --` followed by the script arguments:
+    > [!NOTE]
+    > `uvx . --` executes the local project from the current directory.
+The one-click scripts above use this method.
     ```bash
     uvx . -- --organization <ORG_NAME> --download-folder <PATH_TO_DOWNLOAD_FOLDER> [OPTIONS]
     ```